octopus-network/substrate-ibc/README.md

 This pallet implements the standard [IBC protocol](https://github.com/cosmos/ics).

-The goal of this pallet is to allow the blockchains built on Substrate to gain the ability to interact with other chains in a trustless way via IBC protocol, no matter what consensus the counterparty chains use.
+The goal of this pallet is to allow the blockchains built on Substrate to gain the ability to interact with other chains in a trustless way via IBC protocol.

 This project is currently in an early stage and will eventually be submitted to upstream.

-Some components in [ICS spec](https://github.com/cosmos/ics/tree/master/spec) are implemented to support a working demo (https://github.com/cdot-network/ibc-demo), but not fully implemented as the spec:
+The pallet implements the chain specific logic of [ICS spec](https://github.com/cosmos/ibc/tree/ee71d0640c23ec4e05e924f52f557b5e06c1d82f),  and is integrated with [ibc-rs](https://github.com/informalsystems/ibc-rs), which implements the generic cross-chain logic in [ICS spec](https://github.com/cosmos/ibc/tree/ee71d0640c23ec4e05e924f52f557b5e06c1d82f).

+The chain specific logic of the modules in ICS spec implemented:
 * ics-002-client-semantics
 * ics-003-connection-semantics
 * ics-004-channel-and-packet-semantics